Composting 101: How to Put Kitchen and Yard Waste to Work in Your Garden

 You SHOULD NOT compost:

 - Dairy products.
-They cause odor problems and can attract pests.
+They cause odor problems and may attract pests.

 - Yard trimmings treated with pesticides.
 Chemicals might kill beneficial composting organisms.